dhis2-metadata/MLS0-Malaria_Case_Surveillance_and_Foci_Investigation/docs/mal_cs_foci_tracker_installation.md

-# Malaria Case Surveillance and Foci Investigation and response Installation Guide { #mal-installation }
+# Malaria Case Surveillance and Foci Investigation and response Installation Guide { #mal-cs-foci-installation }

 This document includes an installation guide for the Rehabilitation aggregate package.

 System default language: English

 ## Overview

+The package metadata json files contain a "package" component that provides technical details on package version and content.
+The files available in the current version of the package are listed below.

 === "DHIS2.35"